 - Hong Kong International Airport (HKIA) has been ranked as the world’s busiest airport for international cargo every year since 2006.
-In 2017, its total throughput (including airmail) exceeded the mark of 5 million tonnes for the first time.
+In 2018, HKIA had another record-breaking year with total cargo throughput (including airmail) exceeding 5.1 million tonnes.

-- Hong Kong’s port was ranked the fifth busiest container port in the world in 2017, trailing Shanghai, Singapore, Shenzhen and Ningbo-Zhoushan.
+- Hong Kong’s port was ranked the seventh busiest container port in the world in 2018, trailing Shanghai, Singapore, Ningbo-Zhoushan, Shenzhen, Guangzhou and Busan.

-- In DHL’s Global Connectedness Index (GCI) released in 2016, Hong Kong’s ranking in terms of the depth of global connectedness in 2015 was second best in the world.
+- In DHL’s Global Connectedness Index (GCI) released in 2018, Hong Kong’s ranking in terms of the depth of global connectedness in 2017 was second best in the world, after Singapore.

-- In the World Bank’s 2016 Logistics Performance Index, Hong Kong score 4.07 to rank the ninth among 160 regions and second in Asia.
+- In the World Bank’s 2018 Logistics Performance Index, Hong Kong scored 3.92 to rank the 12th among 160 regions and third in Asia.

 Hong Kong’s Advantages